-Article Scanning: Pursuant to Governor Kemp's April 2 Executive Order, we have suspended the scanning of print articles and book chapters from our collection.
+Article Scanning: We have suspended the scanning of print articles and book chapters from our collection until further notice.
 You can still request them through Interlibrary Loan, who will do their best to find an open library to supply the PDF.

 Copyright Questions: Please see the Copyright and Fair Use Statement.
 Have questions about fair use of materials for eLC or other sharing with other students?
 Contact Mariann Samuels, email@example.com.

-Research & Instruction librarians remain available to assist you.
+Research & Instruction librarians are working from home and remain available to assist you.